workco/react-native-calendar/README.md

-  dayHeadings={Array}               // Default: ['S', 'M', 'T', 'W', 'T', 'F', 'S'] eventDates={['2015-07-01']}       // Optional array of moment() parseable dates that will show an event indicator events={[{date:'2015-07-01', ..}]}// Optional array of event objects with a date property and custom styles for the event indicator monthNames={Array}                // Defaults to english names of months nextButtonText={'Next'}           // Text for next button.
+  dayHeadings={Array}               // Default: ['S', 'M', 'T', 'W', 'T', 'F', 'S'] eventDates={['2015-07-01']}       // Optional array of moment() parseable dates that will show an event indicator events={[{date:'2015-07-01', ..}]}// Optional array of event objects with a date property and custom styles for the event indicator invalidAfterDate={'2017-07-04'}   // Optional date to invalidate days after this date invalidBeforeDate={'2017-07-04'}  // Optional date to invalidate days before this date monthNames={Array}                // Defaults to english names of months nextButtonText={'Next'}           // Text for next button.
 Default: 'Next' onDateSelect={(date) => this.onDateSelect(date)} // Callback after date selection